UbiquityRobotics/learn/programming_your_robot/PC_Board_Revision_Identification.md

 ### The Power Switch Board Revisions

 There were several versions of switch boards from pre-production through first shipment of units using the rev 4.9 MCB.
 The revision number only started to appear on the switch boards at the time of the rev 5.0 MCB boards.
+A very early board with white switches is not shown because it was never shipped for any units except early test units.

 * The main thing to watch for is if the board has 3 resistors it is old for rev 4.9 or earlier MCB boards.